Ze-Austin/ze-blog/README.md

 <!-- GETTING STARTED -->
 ## Usage

-To get a local copy up and running, follow these simple example steps.
+To get a local copy up and running, follow the steps below.

 ### Prerequisites